johnwr-response/boot5fsb5mw/NOTES.md

 ### Containers

 - Containers are a fundamental building block of Bootstrap that contain, pad, and align your content within a given device or viewport.

+### Typography

+- Typography is a feature of Bootstrap for styling and formatting the text content
+- Automatically selects the best font family for your device